AxaFrance/algo-ressources/README.md

 `[exerciesName]-[author].[language]`

-Each solution is store in a folder, this folder must be explicitly named to easily find the associated exercice.
+Each exercice is stored in a folder, this folder must be explicitly named to easily find the associated exercice.

-All this folder have to be store in a folder with the name of the associated contest. `OTHERS` folder contains all the exercices solved before the repository transition.
+All those folders have to be stored in a folder with the name of the associated contest.

+The folder named `OTHERS` contains all the exercices solved before the repository refactoring.